-I’m not going to say that this is best way to cook fish, because I’ll probably never find out everything there is to know about fish even if I tried.
-However, in my experience, simply just pan frying in butter is such a good way to go. when/if you go ahead and make this pan fried snapper dish, just try to remember that if you haven’t cooked fish all that much and you do not your want to fail miserably, do not cook the hell out of it.
+I’m not going to say that this is the best way to cook fish, because I’ll probably never find out everything there is to know about fish even if I tried.
+However, in my experience, simply just pan frying in butter is such a good way to go. when/if you go ahead and make this pan-fried snapper dish, just try to remember that if you haven’t cooked fish all that much and you do not you want to fail miserably, do not cook the hell out of it.
 You only need 2 minutes on each side on a medium to high heat.

 If you enjoyed this post feel free to subscribe and/or follow my social media to stay updated.

 Mash potato and pan seared snapper make for a beautiful combo.
 Top that off with an amazing butter sauce.

 - 25 g butter for the mash potato